yogidevendra/docs/docs/apex_development_setup.md

 3.  *maven* -- Apache Maven is a build system for Java projects (version 3.0.5 or later).
 It can be downloaded from <https://maven.apache.org/download.cgi>.

 4.  *VirtualBox* -- Oracle VirtualBox is a virtual machine manager (version 4.3 or later) and can be downloaded from <https://www.virtualbox.org/wiki/Downloads>.
-It is needed to run the Data Torrent Sandbox.
+It is needed to run the DataTorrent Sandbox.

 5.  *DataTorrent Sandbox* -- The sandbox can be downloaded from <https://www.datatorrent.com/download>.
-It is useful for testing simple applications since it contains Apache Hadoop and Data Torrent RTS pre-installed with a time-limited Enterprise License.
+It is useful for testing simple applications since it contains Apache Hadoop and DataTorrent RTS pre-installed with a time-limited Enterprise License.
 If you already installed the RTS Enterprise Edition (evaluation or production license) on a cluster, you can use that setup for deployment and testing instead of the sandbox.

 6. (Optional) If you prefer to use an IDE (Integrated Development Environment) such as *NetBeans*, *Eclipse* or *IntelliJ*, install that as well.